CopernicaMarketingSoftware/Documentation/Yothalot/php-input.md

 to read files in this format, which has the cool property of being compressed but still splittable.

-There are only two methods available:
+There are only a few methods available:
 ```php
 class Yothalot\Input
 {